HanSolo/JDKMon/README.md

 # JDKMon

 JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine.
-Dependending on the operating system it will try to find the JDK's in the following folders:
+Depending on the operating system it will try to find the JDK's in the following folders:

 MacOS: `/System/Volumes/Data/Library/Java/JavaVirtualMachines/`